Property finders are approached by clients with all manner of requests, often given instructions to find anything from a...

 Key facts:

-- Education: Tarporley Church of England Primary School is rated Good by Ofsted.
-Tarporley High School and Sixth Form College, a co-educational, public sector secondary academy and sixth-form college, is rated Outstanding by Ofsted.
+- Education: Home to Tarporley Church of England Primary School for ages 4-11 and Tarporley High School and Sixth Form College, serving secondary and further education for ages 11-18.
 The independent Queen’s School, in Chester, some 11 miles (18 km) away, is for girls aged 4 to 18 and is highly regarded;

 - Transport links: Tarporley is in the heart of the Cheshire countryside approximately 11 miles (18 km) equidistant from Northwich to the North East and Chester to the North West.
 Chester provides access to the M56 motorway.
 A little outside Northwich, there is the North-South M6 motorway.
 London is approximately 192 miles (309 km) South—a drive of around three and a half hours, depending on traffic;